maartaud/frontpy/README.md

     from frontpy import main, plot_results
     ```

-2. **Set up the parameters needed for detecting the cold and warm fronts inside a dictionary**.
+2. **Set up the parameters required for downloading the data, calculating the Thermal Front Parameter (TFP), detecting cold and warm fronts, and final visualization**.

-For example:
+The parameters must be provided in a dictionary, like the following:

     ```python
     config = {